Muse from Romancing Sa Ga 3. Surprisingly enough, she is one of the better characters to recruit after she is cured of her sickness.

 The Guilty Gear franchise gives us a female example and a male one who's a subversion:

-Female Example: Marina from the Ride the Lightning novel, a crippled young woman who is the sister of Solaria, a woman who was horribly experimented on and turned into a Gear — which could have happened to her, too.
+Female Example: Marina from the Ride the Lightning novel, a wheelchair-bound young lady who is the sister of Solaria, a woman who was horribly experimented on and turned into a Gear — which could have happened to Marina, too.
 She then accidentally drinks a drug named Vitae, which cures her disability but in fact is made of Gear cells, which start causing her massiveBody Horror.
 She barely survives thanks to Ky and others, and later is reunited with Solaria and given the protection they both need, but loses both of her legs and has to return to her wheelchair.

 Male Example: Bedman, a comatose young boy piloting a sort of hybrid between a Mini-Mecha and a bed.
 He's been subjected to horrible experiments that allow him to trap people in nightmare worlds of his own creation.
 Subverted in that he is actually a villain - more exactly an agent of the Senate, the driving force behind Ky's appointment as a Puppet King, amongst other things.